MEET OUR TEAM

-Scott’s vast experience includes working on 20 consecutive US Open Tennis Championships, representing Fanatics, New Balance, Harrah’s Entertainment, Showtime Sports, Tough Mudder and Foxwoods, and opening both Citi Field and the reimagined USTA Billie Jean King National Tennis Center in Queens, NY, as well as Liberty National Golf Club in Jersey City, NJ.
-In addition, he has worked with numerous national sports governing bodies including the United States Tennis Association (USTA), USA Track & Field and USA Volleyball as well as several professional sports franchises including Athletes Unlimited which powers four professional women’s sports leagues, New York Islanders, New York Jets, New York Road Runners/New York City Marathon and launched The Players’ Tribune, the first player-supported media website started by Derek Jeter.
-He has supported sports sponsorships for Citi, JPMorgan Chase, Delta Airlines, VISA, Pepsi and Gatorade, and on the non-profit side has worked with the USTA Foundation, Jackie Robinson Foundation and Jackie Robinson Museum.
+Scott’s vast experience includes working on more than 20 consecutive US Open Tennis Championships, representing Fanatics, New Balance, Harrah’s Entertainment, Showtime Sports, Tough Mudder and Foxwoods, and opening Citi Field, the reimagined USTA Billie Jean King National Tennis Center in Queens, NY, the Jackie Robinson Museum in New York City and Liberty National Golf Club in Jersey City, NJ.
+In addition, he has worked with numerous national sports governing bodies including the United States Tennis Association (USTA), USA Track & Field and USA Volleyball as well as several professional sports franchises including Athletes Unlimited which powers five professional women’s sports leagues, New York Islanders, New York Jets, New York Road Runners/New York City Marathon and launched The Players’ Tribune, the first player-supported media website started by Derek Jeter.
+He has supported sports sponsorships for Citi, JPMorgan Chase, Delta Airlines, VISA, Pepsi and Gatorade, and on the non-profit side has worked with the USTA Foundation, Jackie Robinson Foundation and The Earl Monroe New Renaissance Charter School.

 Prior to founding Miranda & Company Communications, Scott worked at both Smith & Company and DKC where he served as a Managing Director and ran the sports and media business division for more than two decades.
 He was named Cynopsis Sports PR Professional of the Year in 2015, and DKC Sports was named Cynopsis Sports Agency of the Year in 2016.
 Scott also served as an adjunct professor at Iona College in New Rochelle, NY, for eight years.